joelhawksley/identity/components-2020/slides.md

 ---

-## templates * locals

-^ remember how

-^ method for each unique locals passed to template at runtime

----

 ## Caching

 ^ leads to less than optimal caching behavior

-^ Cached at runtime, after forking servers like Unicorn and Puma
+^ compiled methods are cached at runtime, after forking servers like Unicorn and Puma

 ^ One part of cold first request render times being slow